The Stakeholder Assembly: Description and Principles

 In PRIhME, the stakeholders used their work and meetings to make policy recommendations to the European Higher Music Education community, thereby providing a framework within which to address power relations.
 Conclusions and recommendations were submitted for adoption to the members of the AEC, an umbrella organisation acting as a European policy and advocacy voice for over 300 HMEIs.

 Stakeholder discussions and recommendations address the following question:

 How can we improve the HMEI environment by suggesting ways to deal with power relations within our institutions: what standards are realistic to set to achieve a safer and more supportive environment in HME?

-The stakeholders are supported by a neutral chair who leads discussions and ensures these are open, faire equal, efficient, and collegial.
+The stakeholders were supported by a neutral chair who led discussions and ensured those to be open, faire, equal, efficient, and collegial.

-PRIhME activities involve focused discussions held during 4 in-person stakeholder assemblies which are in turn supported by 4 online meetings.
-These will take place between the spring of 2021 and the autumn of 2023.
+PRIhME activities involved focused discussions held during 4 in-person stakeholder assemblies which were in turn supported by 4 online meetings between the spring of 2021 and the autumn of 2023.

 A Stakeholder Assembly & Deliberative Democracy

 The stakeholder assembly is inspired by the citizen’s assembly model: a body created to deliberate on an issue or issues of local or national or international importance.
 A cross section of society formulates recommendations based on information provided by experts as well as the experience and opinions of all participants.

 How do deliberation and deliberative democracy interact within the assembly?